 Description: Specifies a number assigned to a group of nailed channels or a serial WAN port.
-In a Frame Relay or X.25 profile, it assigns those channels to the link represented by the profile.
+In a Frame Relay profile, it assigns those channels to the link represented by the profile.
 Only one active link can be assigned to use a particular group number.

 Usage: In a serial WAN profile, specify a number that will represent this port's bandwidth.
 It can be a number between 1 and 60 (default 1).
-In a Frame Relay or X.25 profile, specify the number assigned to nailed T1 or serial WAN bandwidth.
+In a Frame Relay profile, specify the number assigned to serial WAN bandwidth.